feklee/external-exe/README.md

 [Vim tip 805][1].

-With version 0.3 and with permission from Ben, External.exe has been updated from GPLv2 to GPLv3 and hosting has moved to Google Code Project Hosting.
+With version 0.3 and with permission from Ben, External.exe has been updated from GPLv2 to GPLv3 and hosting has moved.

 Example Use Case